-Microcement is a coating based on cement and liquid polymer that coats floors, walls, countertops, etc. Total microcement floor thickness is only about 2 mm, despite that it has very high abrasion resistance.
+Microcement is a coating based on aggregates and polymers that coats floors, walls, countertops, etc. Total microcement floor thickness is only about 2 mm, despite that it has very high abrasion resistance.
 It might be applied on cement grout, ceramic tiles, OSB boards, etc. It is an innovative product suitable for all kind of environments.
 It quickly covers joints and fissures and offers a stylish and practical solution to transforming large surfaces such as walls, floors, ceilings, kitchens, bathrooms, counters, showers, wet rooms and swimming pools.
 Keep on reading to learn more about microcement application.

 How to prepare microcement mix?

 Microcement is one of the simpler concrete-like systems.
 No heavy equipment is needed to make it.
 Most contractors use orbital grinders, eccentric grinders and floor scrubbers (so-called scrubbers) for the construction of microcement floors.
 You will also need an industrial vacuum cleaner and basic tools such as steel floats, stucco cups, etc. The greater the experience of the contractor, the greater the skills of shaping the microcement surface.
 Read more: Microcement tools and accessories: all you will need